kk7nc/Text_Classification/README.rst

 Term frequency
 --------------

-Term frequency is Bag of words that is simplest technique of text feature extraction.
+Term frequency is Bag of words that is one of the simplest techniques of text feature extraction.
 This method is based on counting number of the words in each document and assign it to feature space.

 -----------------------------------------